 - Selenium for cancer

-Sulfur- without sulfur, the body cannot properly detoxify substances including pharmaceuticals, environmental toxins and heavy metals, there is an association between improper detoxification, particularly of the liver, and illnesses including Alzheimer’s, Parkinson’s, autism, arthritis and multiple chemical sensitivity.
+Sulfur- without sulfur, the body cannot properly detoxify substances including pharmaceuticals, environmental toxins and heavy metals.
+There is an association between improper detoxification, particularly of the liver, and illnesses including Alzheimer’s, Parkinson’s, autism, arthritis and multiple chemical sensitivity.
 Dietary sulfur is critical because the body cannot produce it.
 Food which contain a high amount of sulfur include organically grown cabbage, onions, garlic, Brussels sprouts, eggs, legumes and whole grains.
-Sulfur can also be taken as methylsulfonylmethane, or MSM (Methylsulfonylmethane)

 Zinc -a meta-analysis found that zinc reduces symptoms of the common cold, especially if taken in the first 24 hours of your illness.
-This mineral also supports eye function, protects the prostate, improves sex drive and clears up acne.
-Oysters, meats, almonds, Brazil nuts, avocados, raspberries and seeds like pumpkin, chia and hemp seeds are rich in zinc.
-There have been a number of studies looking at the possible roles of zinc in the body.
-Some researchers have focused on zinc levels of people with cancer and other diseases.
-A few studies have found that zinc levels in serum and/or inside white blood cells were often lower in patients with head and neck cancer or in those diagnosed with childhood leukemia.
-Low zinc levels were also linked to larger head or neck tumors, more advanced stages of disease, and a greater number of unplanned hospitalizations.
-Zinc also has the benefit of displacing copper which tumors use to establish blood supplies so they can proliferate and spread.
+This mineral also supports eye function, protects the prostate, improves sex drive and is said to help with acne.
+Oysters, meats, almonds, Brazil nuts, avocados, raspberries and seeds such as pumpkin, chia and hemp seeds are rich in zinc.
+There have been a number of studies looking at the possible roles of zinc in the body, with some researchers focusing on zinc levels of people with cancer and other diseases.
+A few studies have found that zinc levels in serum and/or inside white blood cells were often lower in patients with head and neck cancer or in those diagnosed with childhood leukemias.
+Low zinc levels were also linked to having larger tumors, more advanced stages of disease, and a greater number of unplanned hospitalizations.
+Zinc also has the benefit of displacing copper which tumors can use to establish a blood supply so they can proliferate and spread.
 The recommended dose is 20-50 mg per day of zinc acetate or gluconate.

 - The use of zinc in patients with acute lymphocytic leukemia